gvwilson/tidyblocks/README.md

         All operations handle this value,
         e.g.,
         `add` of `MISSING` and 3 is `MISSING`.

--   The functions in `libs/statistics.js` implement some statistical tests, and are used by the sub-classes of `TransformStats` (`libs/transform.js`).

 -   The sub-classes of `SummarizeBase` (`libs/summarize.js`) implement summarization operations such as averaging.